TA-OOP-TEAMWORK-PROJECT/Virtual-Wallet/README.md

 2. **Update Configuration:**

-    In the `.env` file, update your database credentials but leave the `DB_HOST` as it is:
+    In the `.env` file, update your database credentials, but leave the `DB_HOST` as it is:
     ```env
     DB_USER=root
     DB_PASSWORD=your_password